 When the famous Tombstone gunslinger John Ringo was found murdered, suspicions focused on Leslie, even though law officers could not prove his guilt.

 After the Earps had left Tombstone, Leslie became involved in an argument with Billy Claiborne, a survivor of the O.K.
 Corral gunfight.

 Claiborne, who demanded to be called “Billy the Kid” after the death of William Bonney, had been claiming that he had killed three men who had ridiculed him.
-In actuality, records indicate that he had only killed one man before his confrontation with Leslie.
+Records indicate that he had killed only one man before his confrontation with Leslie.
 Ridicule had become a part of Billy’s life as his reputation suffered when the details of his fleeing the scene of the O.K.
 Corral gunfight made their rounds.

 On November 14, 1882, Claiborne argued with Leslie when the gunfighter refused to refer to him as “Billy the Kid.”
 Later that night, Buckskin Frank was in the Oriental Saloon when a drunken Billy Claiborne staggered in and continued his argument with the gunfighter.

 Fed up, Leslie escorted him to the door and threw him out of the saloon.
 However, Claiborne was determined and soon returned with a Winchester.
 He began to brag to anyone who would listen that he would kill Leslie on sight outside the saloon.
 When word of this reached Frank, he took up the challenge, exited the saloon, and the inevitable gunbattle began.

 In the melee, Claiborne’s shots missed, but Leslie hit Billy several times.
 While Claiborne lay in the dusty street, Leslie walked up to him, and the wounded man said, “Don’t shoot me anymore; I’m killed.”
 His friends took him to the doctor, where he died six hours later.
 Allegedly, his last words were: “Frank Leslie killed John Ringo.
 I saw him do it.”